1952–53 NHL season: Highlights

 Gump Worsley made his NHL debut October 9, 1952, in goal for the New York Rangers at the Detroit Olympia and lost 5–3, as Ted Lindsay scored in a tip-in on the power play for Worsley's first goal against him.
 The Production line scored 3 goals that night as Alex Delvecchio and Gordie Howe also had goals.
 Marty Pavelich scored what proved to be the winning goal.

 On November 8, 14,562 fans were in attendance at the Montreal Forum when the Canadiens beat Chicago 6–4.
 Elmer Lach scored his 200th career goal.
 Fifty seconds later, after Emile "Butch" Bouchard fed him the puck, Rocket Richard rifled a puck past Al Rollins for his 325th goal, breaking Nels Stewart's record for career goals.
 It was ten years to the day since Richard had scored his first NHL goal.
 "Old Poison" sent the following telegram: "Congratulations on breaking record.
 Hope you will hold it for many seasons.
 Best of luck to you and rest of team."

 When Terry Sawchuk was injured in practice, the Red Wings brought up Glenn Hall and he made his NHL debut on December 27 and played well in a 2–2 tie with Montreal.
 Hall then picked up his first career shutout January 7, blanking Boston 4–0.

 Red Wings General manager Jack Adams got into some trouble on January 18 when, after a 3–2 loss to Montreal, he entered the officials room and argued with referee Red Storey.
 Dick Irvin, coach of Montreal, was very upset over this and NHL president Clarence Campbell agreed, fining Adams $500.

 Gump Worsley got his first career shutout January 11 when the New York Rangers defeated the Canadiens 7–0 in Montreal.

 Butch Bouchard Night was held on February 28 and he was presented with a car and a TV set.
 Detroit spoiled the night with a 4–3 victory.

-There was consternation in Toronto when Max Bentley suddenly vanished and was reported back at his home in Delisle, Saskatchewan.
-Conn Smythe convinced him to return and he did, playing the remaining games of the schedule.

 Ted Lindsay scored 4 goals on March 2 as Detroit pummeled Boston by a score of 10–2.

 Gordie Howe scored 49 goals to nearly tie Rocket Richard's record.
 Howe was held off the scoresheet in the final game of the season by Richard's Canadiens.
 Howe set a new points record for the season with 95 points and won the Art Ross and Hart trophies.